machanism-org/machai/ghostwriter/src/site/markdown/index.md

 - When `--act` is enabled, Ghostwriter resolves the act prompt from `gw.act` (in `gw.properties`) or from `-a/--act` (option value or multi-line stdin).
 - That resolved prompt is passed to the processor as the default prompt, and is used as the instruction payload for processing when file-local guidance is absent.

-The default prompt input accepts the same formats as other instruction inputs in Ghostwriter:
+The default prompt input accepts the same formats as system instructions:

 - Plain text
 - `http(s)://...` (content is fetched and inlined)